ShahzadGit/n8n-docs/docs/try-it-out/quickstart.md

 # The very quick quickstart

 This quickstart gets you started using n8n as quickly as possible.
-Its allows you to try out the UI and introduces two key features: [workflow templates](/glossary.md#template-n8n) and [expressions](/glossary.md#expression-n8n).
+It allows you to try out the UI and introduces two key features: [workflow templates](/glossary.md#template-n8n) and [expressions](/glossary.md#expression-n8n).
 It doesn't include detailed explanations or explore concepts in-depth.

 In this tutorial, you will: